Taxidermy rat actors, Dirty Plotte, Michael Jackson, and Richard Serra all make appearances in this season’s art books.

 Brooklyn Before: Photographs, 1971–1983 by Sheila Pree Bright (Sept.
 2, hardcover, $34.95, ISBN 978-1-5017-2587-6) tours the streets of South Brooklyn in the 1970s and ’80s in photos, taking readers back to the days when Biggie and Jay-Z were in diapers and Italians still ran the bakeries.

-Sweet Little C*nt: Rethinking Julie Doucet by Anne Elizabeth Moore (Oct.
+Sweet Little C*nt: The Graphic Work of Julie Doucet by Anne Elizabeth Moore (Oct.
 16, trade paper, $14.95, ISBN 978-1-941250-28-0).
 Cultural critic Moore, author of Body Horror, which our review calls “sharp, shocking, and darkly funny,” turns her focus to the career of cartoonist Julie Doucet, examining her role as a feminist figure, artist, and object of masculine desire.

 Univ. of California